-Our responsibilities, as well as the responsibilities of the Management Board and the Supervisory Board, related to going concern under the prevailing standards, are outlined in the "Description of responsibilities regarding the financial statements" section below.
-In fulfilling our responsibilities, we performed procedures including evaluating the Management Board's assessment of the company's ability to continue as a going concern and considering the impact of financial, operational, and other conditions.
+Our responsibilities, as well as the responsibilities of the management board and the supervisory board, related to going concern under the prevailing standards, are outlined in the "Description of responsibilities regarding the financial statements" section below.
+In fulfilling our responsibilities, we performed procedures including evaluating the management board's assessment of the company's ability to continue as a going concern and considering the impact of financial, operational, and other conditions.

 The operating profits have been positive in the last year, and the capital and liquidity metrics have remained above regulatory required minimums throughout the year.
-In addition, the company has a JPY 40 billion uncommitted inter-company liquidity line from MUSHD - at year end, this was undrawn.
-Backing from the group is also supported by the available MUSHD loan facility which allows the company to borrow an additional JPY 35 billion from MUSHD.
-We consider management's assessment reasonable that MUFG Securities (Europe) N.V. ('MUS(EU') will have adequate resources in place, or receive future capital injections from the MUFG Group when needed, to continue trading for the foreseeable future.
+We consider management's assessment reasonable that MUFG Securities (Europe) N.V. will have adequate resources in place, to continue trading for the foreseeable future.
 Based on these procedures, we did not identify any reportable findings related to the company's ability to continue as a going concern.